yuexiaoyun/lens/docs/extensions/guides/renderer-extension.md

 This object can be queried for many details about the current namespace.
 In this example the namespace's name is obtained in `componentDidMount()` using the `K8sApi.Namespace` `getName()` method.
 The namespace's name is needed to limit the list of pods to only those in this namespace.
-To get the list of pods this example uses the kubernetes pods api, specifically the `K8sApi.podsApi.list()` method.
+To get the list of pods this example uses the Kubernetes pods api, specifically the `K8sApi.podsApi.list()` method.
 The `K8sApi.podsApi` is automatically configured for the currently active cluster.

 Note that `K8sApi.podsApi.list()` is an asynchronous method, and ideally getting the pods list should be done before rendering the `NamespaceDetailsItem`.